ImmuneDynamics/ImmuneDynamics.github.io/resources/resource-sample-processing.md

 - Isolation of immune cells from murine brain, bone marrow, spleen, and lymph tissues for cytometry or single-cell analysis: [protocol](https://www.protocols.io/private/febfc0a9a33e11eba7270a58a9feac02)

-- Isolation of cells from murine bone marrow for flow/mass cytometry or single-cell analysis (including BrdU/IdU incorporation: [paper](https://link.springer.com/protocol/10.1007/978-1-4939-9454-0_12)
+- Processing murine bone marrow for flow/mass cytometry or single-cell analysis (including BrdU/IdU incorporation): [paper](https://link.springer.com/protocol/10.1007/978-1-4939-9454-0_12)

 **Cell counting**